cerndb/spark-dashboard/README.md

 Notes:
 - More details on how this works and alternative configurations at [Spark Dashboard](https://github.com/LucaCanali/Miscellaneous/tree/master/Spark_Dashboard)
-- The majority of the instrumentation is for the executorSource metrics that are currently only exported when running Spark on a cluster (Kubernets, YARN, Standalone, Mesos). when using this with Spark running in local mode you will only be able to log (and visualize) a smaller subset of metrics,
+- The dashboard can be used when running Spark on a cluster (Kubernetes, YARN, Standalone, Mesos) or in local mode.
+  When using Spark in local mode, please use Spark version 3.1 or higher, see [SPARK-31711](https://issues.apache.org/jira/browse/SPARK-31711)

 **Example** Spark configuration parameters: